32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 ## 💡 Technical Innovations
 - Original, lightweight DOM parsing algorithm

-    While AI typically performs parsing on ultra high-spec servers, BCH+ can handle parsing on a modest setup (Windows 8.1, AMD A4-5000 1.50 GHz, 6GB RAM).
+    AI runs the analysis on a high-spec server, but BCH+ can also run on a low-spec server (Win8.1, AMD A4-5000 1.50GHz, 6GB RAM).

 - Dynamic database sharding via .env configuration